-- An in-person appointment for adding on a continuous glucose monitor and for measuring body weight, assessing waist and hip measurement, and assessing body composition using a DEXA (dual x-ray absorptiometry) scan. - The technician will also add continuous glucose monitor (CGM) onto your arm.
+- An in-person appointment, if you're within driving distance from Ann Arbor, for adding on a continuous glucose monitor and for a body composition scan (called a dual-energy x-ray absorptiometry or DEXA). - The technician at this appointment will measure your weight and height as well as acne and hirsutism. - Then, you'll be directed to remove any metal from your person, including buttons on jeans and jewelry.
+You'll be given a gown to change into. - The hirsutism assessment includes a visual exam of the body, including the chest, upper thigh, abdomen and back.
+A chaperone may not be provided, so if you are not comfortable with this assessment, please let the technician know and they can limit the assessment to areas of the body that do not require undressing. - The DEXA will measure the amount of fat and lean (non-fat) tissue in your body.
+For this scan, you will be asked to lie flat on your back on a table as the scanning machine moves slowly over your body.
+The DEXA scan is like an X-ray, and generally takes about 30 minutes. - More information will be provided via email in advance of your appointment. - If you are a woman of child-bearing potential, you will be asked to take a urine pregnancy test at this appointment.
+If you are pregnant, you will not be able to receive your DEXA and will be ineligible for the trial. - The technician will also add a continuous glucose monitor (CGM) onto your arm.
 After two weeks, you'll mail it back to us in a pre-paid box.
-The CGM is a small device that measures your continuously measures your blood glucose.
-You will receive a \$20 Amazon gift card as a thank you for returning your CGM. - The technician will also conduct a body composition scan (called a dual-energy x-ray absorptiometry or DEXA).
-You'll be directed to remove any metal from your person, including buttons on jeans and jewelry.
-You'll be able to wear a robe, if needed.
-The DEXA will measure the amount of fat and lean (non-fat) tissue in your body.
-For this scan, you will be asked to lie flat on your back on a table as the scanning machine moves slowly over your body.
-The DEXA scan is like an X-ray, and generally takes about 30 minutes.
-If you are a woman of child-bearing potential, you may be asked to take a pregnancy test prior to your DEXA appointment. - The in-person appointment should last less than 1 hour. - 1-2 20-30 minute dietary recall over the phone.
-A member from our team will reach out to you once over the phone to ask you about what you ate the date before.
+The CGM is a small device that is applied to the upper part of the back of your arm, which passively measures your blood glucose levels, such as how they change in response to what you are eating.
+It has no alarms, and can be worn when exercising, showering, and doing all typical activities.
+Per the instructions for the Libre Sensors being used, you will be asked to not take more than 500 mg of Vitamin C per day or more than 650 mg of aspirin per day while wearing the sensor during the study period. - You will receive a \$20 Amazon gift card as a thank you for returning your CGM. - The in-person appointment should last less than 2 hours. - If you are not within driving distance of Ann Arbor, you will not have this in-person appointment.
+However, you will do the following: - Body weight and self-report of height - Possible self-placement of a continuous glucose monitor (CGM) (participants will wear their CGM (which will not provide them with any feedback) for 2 weeks before they mail it back to the study team.) - One 20-30 minute dietary recall over the phone.
+A member from our team will reach out to you twice over the phone to ask you about what you ate the date before.
 You won't need to prepare for this call, and we won't be able to tell you exactly when they'll happen - we'll use the availability you give us during the consent visit to plan your phone call. - A longer, online survey about your habits, health, and well-being, which will take about 45 minutes.